google/protocall/README.md

-protocall is an experimental Google programming language.
+protocall is an experimental programming language.
+It is not an official Google product.
 The purpose of protocall is to explore a number of programming approaches with the goal of making distributed systems easier to develop.

 Protocall adopts a number of philosophical principles: